ghoshoreo/cse15l-lab-reports/lab1.md

 Let us try some commands!

+As a refresher, **ls** is a command used to list the files and directories.

 Here are a few of the commands I tried during my lab session.
 Feel free to try any of them!